eclipse-hono/hono/site/content/api/Tenant-API.md

 This document *describes* the Tenant API by means of available operations and data structure format only.
 Please refer to [Multi Tenancy]({{< ref "/concepts/tenancy.md" >}}) for details regarding the way Hono supports multiple tenants.

-Note, however, that in real world applications the tenant information will probably be kept and managed by an existing *system of record*, using e.g. a database for persisting the data.
+Note, however, that in real world applications the tenant information will probably be kept and managed in an existing *system of record*, using e.g. a database for persisting the data.
 The Tenant API accounts for this fact by means of defining only the [Get Tenant Information]({{< relref "#get-tenant-information" >}}) operation as *mandatory*, i.e. this operation is strictly required by a Hono instance for it to work properly, whereas the remaining operations are defined as *optional* from a Hono perspective.

 The Tenant API is defined by means of AMQP 1.0 message exchanges, i.e. a client needs to connect to Hono using an AMQP 1.0 client in order to invoke operations of the API as described in the following sections.